 Texada, Hornby and Lasqueti Islands and nearby Powell River offer world-class diving opportunities.
 Powell River was named as 2004’s Best Overall Dive Destination in the World by Rodale’s Scuba Diving Magazine.
 According to Jacques Cousteau, the Strait of Georgia’s cold waters and fantastic visibility offer the greatest diversity of marine life in North America and are “second only to the Red Sea.”
 While year round diving can be enjoyed, many divers prefer the winter as the water temperature doesn’t vary more than a couple of degrees below the summer temperatures but the clarity is so much better.
 Incredible corals, giant Pacific octopus, a rich diversity of different habitats and environments call the diver to experience some of the best diving in the world.
 To quote Yvette Cardoza, writing for Sport Diver Magazine, “Though people do dive the outside (west coast) of (Vancouver) Island, the best sites are on the inside.
 Texada, one of the Gulf Islands along the southern half of Vancouver Island, has walls dripping with life…”

 Recommended dive sites include Anderson Bay and Upwood Point.
 The bay is quiet and pristine, a gorgeous place even above water.
-Below, fabulous sponges, millions of fishes and more of that colorful fauna.
+Below, there are fabulous sponges, millions of fishes and more of that colorful fauna.
 Upwood Point is a popular fishing spot and for that reason may be dangerous at times.
 The terrain is steep and life abounds.

 Further away is the boat dive called Rebecca Rocks.
 This full of life reef is for all divers and snorkelers.
 There are sea cucumbers, rock scallops, lingcod, rock greenlings and small rockfish are everywhere.
 Another plus at Rebecca Rocks is that harbor seals will snorkel and dive with you.
 When diving here be careful of the wind, the current, the many boats and broken fishing line.
 Dive on the slack.
 Carry a knife.
 It is recommended to use a compass, pay heed to the current and don’t over stray from your boat position.
 This is honoured by locals as a reserve, so please do not touch or take out any marine life.
 To reach the Rebecca Rocks go northwest of Texada Island in Algerine Passage.